 About Us

 We trade under a number of trading names, and where we do this, we hold the appropriate approvals and permissions from the relevant authorities to do so.
-You can view a full list of all our current trading names at any time on the Financial Services Register which can be accessed by visiting https://register.fca.org.uk and typing in either our company name or our firm reference number – 309053.
+You can view a full list of all our current trading names at any time on the Financial Services Register, which can be accessed by visiting https://register.fca.org.uk and typing in either our company name or our firm reference number – 309053.

 We are acting as a Controller in respect of your personal data in carrying out our contractual services on behalf of our clients – it is therefore our responsibility to ensure that any sharing or processing of this data is compliant with the General Data Protection Regulations.
+A data ‘controller’ means the individual or organisation which, alone or jointly with others, determines the purposes and means of the processing of personal data.

 A data ‘processor’ means the individual or organisation which processes personal data on behalf of the controller.